Getting to Know Rob Leachman

 With one graduate degree in educational administration completed and a second started, it was soon time to put that advanced education to direct use.
 In 1987, I accepted a position as secondary principal in a small school district in west central Missouri.
 In many respects this was the most challenging position of my career, and it was certainly the most profound learning experience of my professional life.
 Bev worked in a half-time speech therapist position for the school district, and in many respects our two young children thrived in that environment.

 In my second year in this position I learned that the principal for whom I had previously taught had announced his retirement, and with some great fortune I was selected as his replacement.
 With that job change we returned to a community we knew well, people we liked and respected, and a location closer to my family, no small factor given the age of our two little toddlers.
-We purchased a house on some small acreage, the home in which we have lived for over three decades.
+We purchased a house on some small acreage, a home in which we lived for over three decades.

 Though still very busy, the transition offered us more opportunities to maintain our fitness regimen, most of which we had foregone in our previous setting.
 We began running again, short distances at first but eventually returning to run the Hospital Hill Half-Marathon, the very hilly and challenging run we had completed almost yearly before starting our family.
 And we dusted off our old road bikes.
 We completed an MS 150 bike tour, an overnight charity ride from Kansas City to Boonville, Missouri.
 We trained extensively (though not enough) as we prepared for the ride, which would include a first day distance of 85 miles (far longer than we had ever ridden) and a second day of 65 miles.
 Learning the lesson that being in good running shape and good cycling shape were two different issues, we ended the first day exhausted, struggling to garner enough energy to erect our tent on the grass of the Missouri State Fairgrounds.
 Fearing we would not sufficiently recover to complete the ride the second day, we learned the second profound lesson of this adventure: the body is far more resilient than we had imagined.
 Facing tough headwinds, we fairly easily completed the second day of only 65 miles, largely enjoying ourselves and gaining satisfaction in our accomplishment.